iPherian/Bannerlord_No_Dragon_Banner_Timeout/README.md

 ## Compatibility and Class Overrides:

-You should add it to the game sometime before completion of the quest "Assemble the dragon banner".
-You can add it afterwards it just won't do anything.

-Is probably not compatible with mods that alter the dragon banner or folly quests.
+Is probably not compatible with mods that alter the main storyline quests.

 Alters the classes StoryMode.Behaviors.FirstPhaseCampaignBehavior in "Modules\StoryMode\bin\Win64_Shipping_Client\StoryMode.dll".